 SUPPORT COMMUNITY-BASED PROGRAMS: Research on programs in cities like New York, Oakland, and Milwaukee continues to show the promise of holistic, community-based programs in preventing gun violence.
 Supporting programs like these in Washington will help interrupt and prevent gun violence.

 REQUIRE REPORTING OF LOST AND STOLEN FIREARMS: Our state should follow the example of a growing number of cities in Washington and require owners to alert law enforcement that their weapon may now be on the black market within 48 hours of the weapon being lost or stolen.

 REQUIRE LAW ENFORCEMENT AGENCIES TO PARTICIPATE IN FIREARMS TRACING: Law enforcement agencies have a number of tools at their disposal to trace firearms from the point of sale to the crime scene, and to connect weapons to multiple crimes, but all too often these systems go unutilized.
 Implementing programs to overcome barriers to using these systems will help law enforcement agencies to use them statewide.

-UPDATE LAWS TO ENSURE VIOLENT INDIVIDUALS ARE PROHIBITED FROM PURCHASING FIREARMS: Illegal discharge or display of a firearm and other crimes do not currently prohibit potentially dangerous individuals from purchasing and possessing firearms.
+UPDATE LAWS TO ENSURE VIOLENT INDIVIDUALS ARE PROHIBITED FROM PURCHASING FIREARMS: Illegal discharge, or display of a firearm and other crimes do not currently prohibit potentially dangerous individuals from purchasing and possessing firearms.
 This ought to be rectified.
 In addition, we should make the act of threatening to commit mass violence a crime that prohibits individuals from possessing firearms.